aces/Loris/docs/API/InstrumentFormat.md

 `Meta.ShortName`: A short name for this test suitable for a database table or file name.

+`Meta.LongName`: An object keyed by language (which are specified in SupportedLanguages), the values of which
-`Meta.LongName`: The long, human readable version of this instrument name.
+               are the human readable instrument names in those languages.

+`Meta.SupportedLanguages`: An array which specifies which languages this instrument supports.
+These will used as
+                         keys in Meta.LongName as well as the Description, Labels, and Options.Values properties of PageElements.

 `Meta.IncludeMetaDataFields`: An implementation (such as Loris) may have special fields
               that are included with every instrument such as a scored Candidate Age or